PopaGeorge123/Creatopy_AI_Challenge/README.md

   Work more on the design of the application.
 Make it responsive for all types of devices Would implement capability that user could edit any content of the ad including position, size , colour and font famillies.

-UFORTUNATELY I didn`t managed my time well so i could host this app online.
-Anyway there are some screenshot examples.
+In the ScreenShot folder there are some examples of the app UI.